Ridinger

 as before with its lot no. 136 on the underlay carton

-Th.-Stillfried (1876) + Schwarz (1910) 1408; Faber-Castell 136; Wend, (Additions to the Definitive Catalogues of Prints), I/1 (1975), 153.
+Th.-Stillfried (1876) + Schwarz (1910) 1408; Faber-Castell 136; Wend, Ergänzungen zu den Œuvreverzeichnissen der Druckgrafik, I/1 (1975), 153.

-Not in Thienemann (1856), Weigel, Art Stock Catalogue, pts.
-I-XXVIII (1838/57), Coppenrath Collection (1889 f.), Helbing XXXIV (Works by J. E. and M. E. Ridinger, 1900), Rosenthal, Ridinger list 126 (1940).
+Not in Thienemann (1856), Weigel, Art Stock Catalog, pts.
+I-XXVIII (1838/57), Coppenrath Collection (1889 f.), Helbing XXXIV (Arbeiten von J. E. und M. E. Ridinger, 1900), Rosenthal, Ridinger list 126 (1940).

-Here then the copy Counts Faber-Castell
+Here then the copy of Alexander Count of Faber-Castell

 as one of Ridinger’s nine crucifixions in their again and again varying fascination of the event.